Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For Impeachment

 "We just need to say what is," Galli says.
 "What's really going on, what the facts on the ground are."

 The Christianity Today editorial has provoked a range of sharp responses, from gratitude to condemnation.
-Franklin Graham, Billy Graham's son, told The New York Times his father would be embarrassed that the journal he founded was being used to call for Trump's removal.
+Franklin Graham, Billy Graham's son, told The New York Times that his father would be embarrassed that the journal he founded was being used to call for Trump's removal.

 "I disagree with him on that," Galli says.
 "That's all I can say."